toggler-io/toggler/docs/design/sharedspecs.md

 when I try to argue myself why the shared spec is probably wrong, until I realize trough rubber duck debugging, that the focus on the implementation detail blinds me from seeing the high level concepts.
-Exactly what PP can help in big companies easily.
+Which is good because then I can really go into the zone, without the need to interrupt myself with mental model perspective changes.
+And exactly why PP can be really powerful tool, if the participants able to stick with they role.
+And if you have a partner for programming...

-There is nothing more annoying, that the feeling you get when you past self is right after a 15m one sided conversation.
+There is nothing more annoying, that the feeling you get when your past self is still right after a 15m one sided conversation, trough the specs.